ViolenceActs of violence include:

 Levels of Emergency

-An emergency where the conditions are favorable for the incident to occur, or for an event that happens off campus that is likely to have an impact on the College at some point in the near future.
+An emergency where the conditions are favorable for the incident to occur, or for an event that happens off campus that is likely to have an impact on the university at some point in the near future.
 Examples of this are usually weather related such as predicted hurricanes and ice storms or manmade incidents such as chemical spill or fire near campus.Imminent Threat

 Usually a spontaneous event that comes without warning requiring immediate action to prevent the loss of life.
 Examples include a hazardous materials incident that poses an immediate threat to life or an incident with a firearm that has been used to cause injury.